glycodynamics/Tutorial-Glycoprotein-MD/README.md

 ```
 top
 ```
 This will show you the PID (first column), who is running the job (second column), and what kind of job it is (last column), which should be pmemd.cuda for you.
-The "top" screen will be automatically updated in real time.
+The "top" screen will be automatically updated in real-time.
 To exit back to the command line, type the "q" key on your keyboard.

 If you need to kill your job for some reason (like you ran it on a busy GPU), then you can kill the job by typing:
 ```
 kill -9 PID
 ```
-If you don't know which PID corresponds to which job you need to kill, you can get the path of the directory that the job was ran in by using this command:
+If you don't know which PID corresponds to which job you need to kill, you can get the path of the directory that the job was run in by using this command:
 ```
 pwdx PID
 ```